Luming-L/Project/fimo.md

 Find Individual Motif Occurrences
 # Knowledge
 A motif is a sequence pattern that occurs repeatedly in a group of related sequences.
+Motifs in the MEME Suite are represented as position-dependent letter-probability matrices that describe the probability of each possible letter at each position in the pattern.
 # Options
 `--parse-genomic--coord`
 `--thresh`